Meet the Spindrift Team

 Ms. Arleen Garcia-Herbst serves as the Owner/Project Manager & Principal Archaeologist for Spindrift Archaeological Consulting, responsible for cultural resources services required for compliance with Section 106 of the National Historic Preservation Act (NHPA), National Environmental Policy Act (NEPA)and California Environmental Quality Act (CEQA).
 She is a Registered Professional Archaeologist (No. 15860) with more than 12 years of cultural and natural resources management experience.
 She exceeds the Secretary of the Interior’s Professional Qualifications Standards for prehistoric and historical archaeologist.
 She received her B.A. from the University of Arizona (1996), and completed her M.A. at the University of California, Santa Barbara (2000).
 She is advanced to candidacy (C.Phil., 2006) and working on completing her Ph.D. thesis at UCSB.
-Her technical areas of expertise include Section 106 compliance and consultation, cultural resources law, preparation of agency agreement documents (Programmatic Agreements and Memoranda of Agreement), prehistoric and historical archaeology, lithic debitage analysis, and raw material sourcing.
+Her technical areas of expertise include Section 106 compliance and consultation, cultural resources law, preparation of agency agreement documents (Programmatic Agreements and Memoranda of Agreement), prehistoric and historical archaeology, lithic debitage analysis, and raw material sourcing (list of publications).
 She is well versed in impact assessment and development of mitigation measures for CEQA and Section 106 projects.

-Ms. Trisha Drennan joined Spindrift in 2017 as the Senior Archaeologist/Health & Safety Officer.
+Ms. Trisha Drennan joined Spindrift in 2017 as the Senior Archaeologist/Cultural Resource Manager.
 She has been working in the field of archaeology for 18 years and is a highly diverse cultural resources project manager.
 For the last thirteen years, her focus has been conducting and managing both terrestrial and maritime projects that involve federal, state and local protection of cultural resources in California and Hawai'i.
 These projects have included the Department of Defense, the U.S. Forest Service, the Department of Transportation, the Federal Communications Commission, the City of Carlsbad, as well as numerous commercial clients.
 Her experience in cultural resource management encompasses all phases of archaeological fieldwork, including archaeological surveys, site significance and evaluation testing, data recovery mitigation and burial treatment plans, and archaeological monitoring projects.

 Consulting Architectural Historian